neoranger/NeoBot/README.md

 NeoBot
 =========

 Telegram Bot just for fun.
-You can add the bot @RootAdminBot for test.
+You can add the bot (https://t.me/rootadminbot "RootAdminBot") for test.

 Use the command /support to contact me.